theunicornguild/savemyspot/03_node_js/05_javascript_2_socket_rooms.md

 So, whoever tries to access the information first is responsible for creating the room, but that doesn’t give any more power than simply being a member of the room where it happens.
 Each room will be named by the specified restaurant ID number since we know that to be unique.

-This how the code to join a room will look like:
+This is how the code to join a room will look like:

 ```
 socket.join(restaurant.id)